percona/pmm/docs/install-pmm/install-pmm-server/index.md

-# About PMM server installation
+# About PMM Server installation

-Before installing PMM server, read the [Prerequisites to install PMM server](prerequisites.md).
+Before installing PMM Server, read the [Prerequisites to install PMM Server](prerequisites.md).

 Install and run at least one PMM Server using one of the following ways: